-Your split-screen composite now has a better overall look with a soft edge matte and a bit of color correction.
-You've taken these two shots from the edit page timeline into a completed composite, using the tracker node, a simple polygon mask, and the merge node.
+Your split-screen composite now has a better overall look with the added camera motion.
+You've taken these two shots from the edit page timeline into a completed composite, using a couple of Tracker nodes, a simple Polygon mask, and a Transform.

-- 1 True or false: A Fusion clip is used to take multiple timeline layers from the edit page into the fusion page. - 2 True or false: Green is the color of the effect mask input on a matte control node. - 3 True or false: You must click the keyframe button in the inspector to animate a polygon matte. - 4 True or false: The tracker is used to stabilize clips in the Fusion page. - 5 True or false: In the tracker's operation tab merge menu, choosing BG only will stabilize the clip that is connected to the yellow background input of the tracker node.
+- 1 True or False: A Fusion clip is used to take multiple timeline layers from the edit page into the Fusion page. - 2 True or False: Green is the color of the Effect mask input on a Matte control node. - 3 True or False: You must click the Keyframe button in the Inspector to animate a Polygon matte. - 4 True or False: The Tracker is used to stabilize clips in the Fusion page. - 5 True or False: In the Merge menu of the Tracker's Operation tab, choosing "BG only" will stabilize the clip that is connected to the yellow background input of the Tracker node.

 - 1 True.
 A Fusion clip is used to take multiple timeline layers from the edit page into the Fusion page. - 2 False.
 The green input on any node is the foreground input. - 3 False.
 No button needs to be enabled.
 Polygon mattes auto-animate by default. - 4 True.
-The tracker is used to stabilize clips in the Fusion page. - 5 True.
-In the tracker's operation tab merge menu, choosing BG only will stabilize the clip that is connected to the yellow background input of the tracker node.
+The Tracker is used to stabilize clips in the Fusion page. - 5 True.
+In the Merge menu of the Tracker's Operation tab, choosing "BG only" will stabilize the clip that is connected to the yellow background input of the Tracker node.

-Lesson 6 Replacing a Sky
+Replacing a Sky